Venice Film Festival best red carpet looks

 Model Martha Hunt stunned in a feathered bodice and high-slit sheer skirt by Alberta Ferretti, while actress Alessandra Mastronardi was every bit the festival hostess in a strapless tulle gown.
 Elsewhere, Brazilian model Isabeli Fontana, South African model Candice Swanepoel and Chinese actress Ni Ni all impressed in differing shades of gold.

 And sophistication doesn't have to mean dressing demurely -- there were plenty of fashion statements on show, too.
 Supermodel Iman arrived in an eye-catching Valentino gown adorned with images of flowers and birds that seeped into a real feather trim.
-And Victoria's Secret model Elsa Hosk turned heads in a figure-hugging halter neck number, her midriff almost completely visible through a daring strapped front.
+And Victoria's Secret model Elsa Hosk turned heads in a figure-hugging halter neck dress by Etro, her midriff almost completely visible through a daring strapped front.

+Thursday evening saw premieres for the much-anticipated "Ad Astra" and "Marriage Story," with the stars of both movies turning up in style.

+In particular, Scarlett Johansson impressed in a custom sequined gown by Celine, while Laura Dern looked elegant in a dark green embroidered Gucci dress.

 There will be more red carpets -- and many more fashion moments -- to come between now and Sept.
 7, when the festival wraps up.
-But true to form, it was a glamorous start to the world's oldest film festival.
+But true to form, it has been a glamorous start to the world's oldest film festival.

-Scroll through the gallery above to see the best looks from Wednesday's red carpet.
+Scroll through the gallery above to see the best looks from Venice Film Festival red carpet.